Soezdemir23/todo-api/README.md

 # Test-Application

+## **EDIT**
+The current master branch stays as is.
+The reason is simply that my time was up.

+I created a branch called *master-after-timed-effort*, where the rest is going to be continuisly merged with the branches as I progress.

+Really love Nest.js and the easy tutorial allowing me to better understand the behind the curtains hands-on.

+## **EDIT END**

 This is a test for me to practice creating an application within a given timeframe.

 For now I decided for a Todo Application, again.
 This time it is a fullstack application.